ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/asp_net/di.md

   IOptionsMonitor<StripeSettings> stripeSettings;
   ```

-- **Direct Way:** Another way for reading from appsettings.json file without any middle class is like the bellow:
+- **Direct Way**: Another way for reading from appsettings.json file without any middle class is like the bellow:

   ```csharp
   var secretKey = builder.Configuration